Technically, loperamide (Imodium) is a synthetic opioid.

 - Ventricular tachycardia

-Recently, abuse of loperamide has increased as more people are attempting to treat opioid withdrawals.
+Recently, loperamide abuse has increased as more people attempt to treat opioid withdrawals.
 Over-ingestion to achieve euphoric effects has also been noted.
 Large amounts cause loperamide to cross the blood-brain barrier, causing typical opioid effects and can lead to death.

 Kratom’s effects are due to the many plant-based alkaloids it contains.
-These compounds interact with the opioid receptors in the body’s central nervous system to produce a range of effects.
+These compounds interact with the opioid receptors in the body’s central nervous system to produce various effects.

 Kratom is mainly used in two ways: as a stimulant and nootropic supplement or as an analgesic, anxiolytic treatment for numerous ailments.

 The stimulant and nootropic benefits of kratom are best when consumed at a low dose.
 Users report kratom can help them achieve more euphoric moods and aid them in attaining sustained focus and overall enhanced mental energy.

 It is an excellent option for chronic pain conditions.
 Kratom is usually a far safer choice than pharmacological options, which have a higher chance of causing dependence and adverse effects.

 It’s essential to get your kratom dosage right if you want to have a targeted kratom experience.

 However, you should always remember that formulaic dosage recommendations are never precise.
 Everyone’s bodies are different, and there are always many complicating factors like body mass and level of consumption.